 Thermistor-based Temperature Compensation

-The simplicity and low-cost of thermistors is their key advantage.
+Simplicity and low cost are the key advantages of thermistors.
 A Negative Temperature Coefficient (NTC) thermistor, for example, provides variable resistance based on ambient temperature.
 This resistance follows a relatively linear response within the desired temperature range of -40 to +80° C [~120 for industrial].

 In a traditional monitoring system, this allows a CPU to perform a simple table lookup to determine the temperature and compare it to a threshold to see if cooling is required.
 The CPU could also adjust the current to a solenoid or LCD, but this requires CPU cycles as well as additional circuitry to extend this capability to the CPU.